nicolaskruchten/pivottable/ReadMe.md

 ##How do you use the UI?

 PivotTable.js implements a pivot table drag'n'drop UI similar to that found in popular spreadsheet programs.
-You can drag variables into/out of the row/column areas, and choose a summary function.
-If you choose a summary function that takes an argument, like 'average', you'll have to drag a variable onto the dropdown.
+You can drag attributes into/out of the row/column areas, and choose a summary function.
+If you choose a summary function that takes an argument, like 'average', you'll have to drag a attribute onto the dropdown.

 ###Initial state of UI with Canadian MP's dataset